65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 - Continuous email configuration monitoring.
 The attacker accessed Outlook and could have set up forwarding rules or delegates for long-term persistence.
 Detecting these configuration changes in real time prevents the silent surveillance phase.

 - Impossible travel detection.
-The VP was logged in from their home IP on MacOS.
-Three minutes later, a sign-in appeared from a different IP on Windows.
+The VP was logged in from Utah on macOS.
+Minutes later, a sign-in appeared from Miami on Windows.
 That should trigger an immediate alert.

 - Federated session revocation playbooks.
 When an account is compromised, every downstream SaaS app with an active session must be revoked individually, not just the identity provider.